julien-poivret/Arduino-Uno-Various-Sketches/README.md

 # Arduino-uno-Various-Sketches

-Personal collection of Various sketches refernace on Arduino Uno.
+Collection of Various sketches as personal referance on Arduino Uno.

 linux toolchain: